integrated-application-development/sonar-delphi/docs/CUSTOM_RULES_101.md

 Writing Custom Delphi Rules 101
 ==========

-If you are using SonarQube along with the SonarDelphi Analyzer to analyze your projects, you might find that certain specific requirements of your company cannot be addressed by the existing rules.
+If you are using SonarQube along with SonarDelphi to analyze your projects, you might find that certain specific requirements of your company cannot be addressed by the existing rules.
 In such cases, the most suitable option would be to develop your own custom Delphi rules.

-This document introduces custom rule writing for the SonarDelphi Analyzer.
+This document introduces custom rule writing for SonarDelphi.
-It will cover all the main concepts of static analysis required to understand and develop effective rules, relying on the API provided by the SonarDelphi Analyzer.
+It will cover all the main concepts of static analysis required to understand and develop effective rules that rely on the API provided by SonarDelphi.

 ## Content